silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

 `<article>` or `<figure>`.
 If you plan to use those, add them to the [valid_elements](http://www.tinymce.com/wiki.php/Configuration:valid_elements) configuration setting.

-Also, the [api:HTMLValue] API underpinning the HTML processing parses the markup into a temporary object tree which can be traversed and modified before saving.
+Also, the [api:SilverStripe\View\Parsers\HTMLValue] API underpinning the HTML processing parses the markup into a temporary object tree which can be traversed and modified before saving.
 The built-in parser only supports HTML4 and XHTML syntax.
 In order to successfully process HTML5 tags, please use the ['silverstripe/html5' module](https://github.com/silverstripe/silverstripe-html5).